Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Flowing on tensorial group field theory space

 where the fat black edges correspond to Kronecker delta contractions.
 As a result, except for very special mean field configurations ensuring that $\Gamma_{s;\vec{p}\,\vec{q}}^{(2)}$ cannot be diagonal for non vanishing means fields\footnote{Note that the last condition holds for theory with \textit{closure constraint}, a gauge invariance ensuring that, ‘‘on shell", $\sum_{i=1}^d p_i=0$.
 If $M$ and $\bar{M}$ are on shell, the product $M_{\vec{k},p_{1i}} \bar{M}_{\vec{k},p_{2i}}$ is therefore proportional to $ \delta_{p_{1i}p_{2i}}$.}.
 In the rest of this paper, we consider only the symmetric phase and the effective vertices then can be considered as the first terms correction in means field expansion like in \eqref{meanfieldexp}. \\

-Finally let us ended this section by introducing the notion of \textit{boundary graph}: \begin{definition} Consider $\mathcal{G}$ as a connected Feynman graph with $2N$ external edges.
-The boundary graph $\partial\mathcal{G}$ is obtained from $\mathcal{G}$ keeping only the external blacks and whites nodes hooked to the external edges, connected together with colored edges following the path drawn from the boundaries of the external faces in the interior of the graph $\mathcal{G}$. $\partial\mathcal{G}$ is then a tensorial invariant itself with $N$ blacks (resp. whites) nodes.
+Finally let us end this section by introducing the notion of \textit{boundary graph}: \begin{definition} Consider $\mathcal{G}$ as a connected Feynman graph with $2N$ external edges.
+The boundary graph $\partial\mathcal{G}$ is obtained from $\mathcal{G}$ keeping only the external blacks and whites nodes hooked to the external edges, connected together with colored edges following the path drawn from the boundaries of the external faces in the interior of the graph $\mathcal{G}$. $\partial\mathcal{G}$ is then a tensorial invariant itself with $N$ black (respectively whites) nodes.
 An illustration is given on Figure \eqref{fig2}. \end{definition}